scienceopen/hist-utils/README.rst

   plotSolarElev           Computes solar elevation angle and solar irradience vs. time/date for a given location on Earth h5lister                recursively list paths and variables in HDF5 file

-  fortrandates.py         conversions between oddball date formats used by classical aeronomy programs in FORTRAN to Python datetime

   diric                   Computes Dirichlet function

   imageconv               convert directory of images to multi-page TIFF